Hydrostatic shock: Physics of ballistic pressure waves

 A number of papers describe the physics of ballistic pressure waves created when a high-speed projectile enters a viscous medium.
 These results show that ballistic impacts produce pressure waves that propagate at close to the speed of sound.

 Lee et al. present an analytical model showing that unreflected ballistic pressure waves are well approximated by an exponential decay, which is similar to blast pressure waves.
 Lee et al. note the importance of the energy transfer:

 The rigorous calculations of Lee et al. require knowing the drag coefficient and frontal area of the penetrating projectile at every instant of the penetration.
 Since this is not generally possible with expanding handgun bullets, Courtney and Courtney developed a model for estimating the peak pressure waves of handgun bullets from the impact energy and penetration depth in ballistic gelatin.
 This model agrees with the more rigorous approach of Lee et al. for projectiles where they can both be applied.
 For expanding handgun bullets, the peak pressure wave magnitude is proportional to the bullet's kinetic energy divided by the penetration depth.

 Remote cerebral effects of ballistic pressure waves

-Goransson et al. were the first contemporary researchers to present compelling evidence for remote cerebral effects of extremity bullet impact.
+Göransson et al. were the first contemporary researchers to present compelling evidence for remote cerebral effects of extremity bullet impact.
 They observed changes in EEG readings from pigs shot in the thigh.
 A follow-up experiment by Suneson et al. implanted high-speed pressure transducers into the brain of pigs and demonstrated that a significant pressure wave reaches the brain of pigs shot in the thigh.
 These scientists observed apnea, depressed EEG readings, and neural damage in the brain caused by the distant effects of the ballistic pressure wave originating in the thigh.